-Differentials need to be excluded (delirium etc) so often baseline bloods and a CT head are also performed during assessment.
-Stay tuned for a post on Cognitive Screening Tools, coming soon!
+Other differential diagnoses need to be excluded (delirium etc) so often baseline blood tests and a CT head are performed during a dementia assessment.

 Slightly more common in females.

-The most common cause of dementia in the UK, accounts for about half of all dementia diagnoses.
+The most common cause of dementia in the UK accounting for about half of all dementia diagnoses.

 Neurofibrillary tangles: bundles of twisty filaments within neurons, mostly made from tau protein.